 - Aim for 30 minutes of moderate activity on most days

-- It is recommended people with high blood pressure don’t have more than 2 standard alcoholic drinks per day
+- Don’t have more than two standard alcoholic drinks per day

-- Take steps to manage your weight if you are above a healthy weight
+- Take steps to manage your weight if you are overweight

-- Some medications will help to lower cholesterol and manage high blood pressure – discuss medications with your doctor
+- Some medications will help to lower cholesterol or manage high blood pressure – discuss medications with your doctor

 - A doctor is your best source of information.
-Referral to other accredited health practitioners may also help:
+Referral to other accredited health practitioners may also help, such as:

-- Cardiologists to test and monitor your heart
+- cardiologists to test and monitor your heart conditions

-- Exercise physiologists to help identify the right physical activity for your age and lifestyle
+- exercise physiologists to help identify the right physical activity for your age, lifestyle and medical conditions

 For more information go to jeanhailes.org.au/health-a-z/cardiovascular-health